MDzubair933/Application-of-Nodal-Analysis-in-Oil-Gas-Using-Python/README.md

-# Application-of-Nodal-Analysis-in-Oil-Gas-Using-Python
+# Application of Nodal Analysis in Oil Gas Using Python
-Developed a program that conducts a Pressure Buildup Test, using the resulting well test data to calculate reservoir permeability and skin factor.
+Developed a sophisticated program to analyze well data, enabling the determination of optimal bottom hole pressure and flow rate.
+The program also visualizes Inflow Performance Relationship (IPR) and Tubing Performance Relationship (TPR) curves, facilitating the identification of the well’s optimal operating point for improved production efficiency.